Frequently Asked Questions

 Will I pay income tax on the income received from the in-fund living annuity?

-Yes, this is a taxable income like any other pension.
+Yes, this is a taxable income, similar to any other pension.

-How do I know that my retirement capital will not run out?
+How can I be sure that my retirement capital will not run out?

-Although the withdrawal rates of the Customised option are also designed to prevent your capital from running out, this risk is higher in the Customised option.
+Although the withdrawal rates of the customised option are also designed to prevent your capital from running out, those opting for this option are exposed to a higher risk.

-The Board is required to monitor the sustainability of all in-fund annuitants’ pensions.
-If the Fund finds that an annuitant may run out of retirement capital, the Fund is required to communicate with the affected member.
+The trustees are required to monitor the sustainability of all in-fund annuitants’ pensions.
+If they find that an annuitant may run out of retirement capital, the Fund must communicate this to the affected member.

 How do I know that my retirement capital is safe in the Fund?

-All investments of the Fund are governed by the Pension Funds Act and regulation 28 in particular.
-As the Fund is a defined contribution fund, the Fund’s Trustees spend most of their time and effort on managing the Fund’s investments to the best of their ability.
-This includes, among other things, constant communication with members to keep them informed and manage their expectations.
+All investments of the Fund are governed by the Pension Funds Act, particularly regulation 28.
+As the Fund is a defined-contribution fund, the trustees spend most of their time managing the Fund’s investments to the best of their ability.
+This includes ongoing communication with members to keep them informed and manage their expectations.

 As an in-fund annuitant, what happens when I die?

-When you die, the value of your remaining retirement capital becomes payable.
-This payment is governed by section 37C of the Pension Fund’s Act and involves a formal payment of the benefit to your dependants and/or beneficiaries on a basis as agreed to by the Board of Trustees.
+Upon your death, the value of your remaining retirement capital becomes payable.
+This payment is governed by section 37C of the Pension Funds Act and involves a formal payment of the benefit to your dependants and/or beneficiaries as agreed to by the board of trustees.

-Every year the Fund will ask you to complete and return a confidential beneficiary nomination form.
-On this form you express your wishes on how the benefit must be allocated.
-It is important to note that the final decision rests with the Board of Trustees.
+Every year, the Fund will ask you to complete and return a confidential beneficiary nomination form.
+In this form, you express your wishes on how the benefit must be allocated.
+Note, however, that the final decision rests with the board of trustees.

-After the Trustees have decided how your benefit will be allocated, your spouse may select one or more of the following options:
+Once the trustees have decided how your benefit will be allocated, your spouse may select one or more of the following options:

-• take the amount allocated to her/him as a lump sum (subject to prevailing taxation of lump sum benefits) OR
+• Take the amount allocated to him/her as a lump sum (subject to prevailing taxation of lump sum benefits)

-Allocations to other dependants can be paid as a lump sum (also subject to taxation), or utilised to purchase an annuity outside the Fund.
+Allocations to other dependants may be paid as a lump sum (also subject to taxation) or utilised to purchase an annuity outside the Fund.

-Yes, on condition that the money is transferred to another approved pension-generating vehicle (e.g. another living annuity or assurance company) and an indemnity is provided to the Fund.
+Yes, provided that the money is transferred to another approved pension-generating vehicle (e.g. another living annuity or insurance company) and an indemnity is provided to the Fund.

-This process is expected to take at least six months because the transfer needs to be approved by the Registrar of Pension Funds (in accordance with section 14 of the Pension Funds Act).
+This process is expected to take at least six months, as the transfer needs to be approved by the Registrar of Pension Funds (in accordance with section 14 of the Pension Funds Act).
 The remaining retirement capital may only be transferred once the Registrar has given approval.
 While the approval is outstanding, the Fund will continue to pay your monthly pension to you.

-Two sets of fees are payable when a member decides to stop the in-fund living annuity:
+Two sets of fees are payable when a member decides to transfer the in-fund living annuity to an external annuity:

-• The Fund will ask a fee for drafting a formal application to transfer out of the in-fund living annuity and for submitting it to the Registrar.
-This fee will be recovered from your remaining retirement capital to be transferred out of the Fund and is currently estimated at R2 000 (including VAT) (March 2020).
+• The Fund will levy a fee for drafting a formal transfer application.
+This fee will be recovered from your remaining retirement capital to be transferred out of the Fund.
+As at March 2023, the fee was approximately R2 000 (including VAT).

 • A fee must be paid to the Financial Sector Conduct Authority for submitting the application to the Registrar.
-This fee will also be deducted from the amount that will be transferred and is currently R210 (March 2020).
-These fees are reviewed by the Financial Sector Conduct Authority from time to time.
+This fee will also be deducted from the amount that will be transferred.
+As at March 2023, it amounted to R210.
+The fee is reviewed by the Financial Sector Conduct Authority from time to time.

 How do I know how much retirement capital I have left at any stage?

-Once a year you will also receive a statement from the fund administrator, confirming the value of your retirement capital on a particular date.
+Once a year, you will also receive a statement from the Fund administrators, confirming the value of your retirement capital on a particular date.

 May I apply for the total value of my investment in the in-fund annuity to be paid in cash?

-No, once you have opted for an in-fund living annuity you cannot opt for a cash payment.
+No, once you have chosen an in-fund living annuity, you cannot opt for a cash payment.
 The Fund’s rules only allow for a payment in cash once your fund credit drops below a certain amount.
-This applies to the Trustees’ Default option and the Customised option.
-This arrangement is guided by income tax legislation and is referred to as the de minimis rule, which applies to the commutation of pensions when a pension can be paid as a cash lump sum.
+This applies to both the default and the customised option.
+This arrangement is guided by income tax legislation and is referred to as the de minimis rule.

 Will I receive a monthly pension statement?

-Yes, a statement confirming your monthly pension, fund-related deductions according to the Fund’s rules, income tax deductions, etc. will be sent to you.
+Yes, you will receive a statement confirming your monthly pension, fund-related deductions according to the Fund’s rules, income tax deductions and the like.

 Will the Fund deduct my medical aid or any other contributions from my monthly pension?

-No deductions, other than those specified in the Fund’s rules, will be allowed.
+No deductions will be allowed other than those specified in the Fund’s rules.
 You will have to arrange with your bank to deduct your medical aid, insurance and other monthly contributions from your banking account via debit order.
+If you receive post-retirement benefits from Stellenbosch University (e.g. medical aid and group life insurance), these will be deducted via debit order by the University.

-When does the option to become an in-fund living annuitant expire?
+When does the option to become an in-fund annuitant expire?

-As mentioned earlier, you can opt out of the in-fund living annuity at any time in the future.
-But you cannot return to the in-fund living annuity after you have exited the Fund and your benefits have been paid out to you.
+In short, you can opt out of the in-fund living annuity at any time, but you cannot opt in once you have exited the Fund and your benefits have been paid out.

-What forms of communication can I expect to receive from the Fund?
+What communication can I expect from the Fund?

-The Fund will keep your nomination form on record.
-This form contains the names of your dependants and beneficiaries and tells the Trustees how you would like your benefits to be allocated in the event of your death.
+• a beneficiary nomination form to complete, containing the names of your dependants and beneficiaries and your wish as to how you would like your benefits to be allocated in the event of your death.

 You can also expect to receive ad hoc communication about investments.